Helen Torr, Aline and Arthur Dove

 In addition to the Cottage, The Heckscher Museum Permanent Collection includes important gifts received from the estates of both artists: Dove’s personal art library, with books containing color studies and hand-written notes; his paints, painting materials, powdered pigments, and palette; examples of early and late work; and a group of more than 30 sketches and color studies by Torr.

-When the preservation project is completed, tentatively by the end of 2013, the Dove/Torr Cottage will be used for educational programs that take advantage of the scenic setting of the Cottage, which is one of its most important attributes, as that is what inspired Arthur Dove to paint some of his most important works of art.
+When the preservation project is completed, Dove/Torr Cottage will be used for educational programs that take advantage of the scenic setting of the Cottage, which is one of its most important attributes, as that is what inspired Arthur Dove to paint some of his most important works of art.
 The interior of the building will be restored to what it would have looked like during occupancy by Arthur Dove and Helen Torr and will be available for viewing by scholars, artists, and others interested in the lives and works of Dove and Torr.
 Because of the scarcity of parking, access to the Cottage will be by invitation and appointment only.

 Celebrating the site, Dr. Charles Eldredge, former director of the Smithsonian American Art Museum, wrote, “I can think of few properties with as singular an importance for the rich history of modern art in America.”